-Opened in late 2017, this pretty little number near Civic Center has it all—pin-worthy interiors, a happening restaurant helmed by chef Jason Fox (of the now-defunct but Michelin-starred Commonwealth), and a rooftop bar serving up creative cocktails by the Bon Vivants and urban views.
+Opened in late 2017 and name Condé Nast Traveler's Readers' Choice in 2020, this pretty little number near Civic Center has it all—pin-worthy interiors, a happening restaurant helmed by chef Jason Fox (of the now-defunct but Michelin-starred Commonwealth), and a rooftop bar serving up creative cocktails by the Bon Vivants and urban views.
 Looking on from the outside, the 1904 flatiron building doesn't seem like much; but behind the bouncer-flanked doors, a whimsical, modern take on old-world charm awaits.
 Local artwork and floral wallpaper adorn the walls, and vintage-inspired furniture, designed by L.A. interiors darling Kelly Wearstler, is an inviting place to perch whether you're waiting for a drink from the bar at Villon or a late-night Uber home. // 1100 Market St. (Civic Center); reservations (starting around $230/night) at properhotel.com.

 Hotel G: Modern minimalist design and a creative art collection

 If you have one too many cocktails at Benjamin Cooper, you can tuck into a tufted bed in one of the rooms upstairs.